 Enabling - and hearing - student voice

 That shift provided many opportunities for teachers and students to develop innovative approaches to learning.
-I’ve been working with small groups of students, meeting in the MS Teams video environment, and it’s been truly enlightening to see how this experience has taught our students how to use various organisational tools and learning platforms, skills in uploading, navigation, videoing, voice recording and editing.
+I’ve been working with small groups of students, meeting in the MS Teams video environment, and it’s been truly enlightening to see how this experience has taught our students how to use various organisational tools and learning platforms, and enabled skills development in uploading, navigation, videoing, voice recording and editing.
 More importantly, though, it has essentially given students greater voice and enabled them to take even more ownership of their own learning.

 What is student voice?

-Image: From top, anticlockwise, Year 6 students Mareli Opperman, Campbell Holtham and Aarav Agarwal make authentic decisions, in partnership with teacher Lanella Sweet
+From top, anticlockwise, Year 6 students Mareli Opperman, Campbell Holtham and Aarav Agarwal make authentic decisions, in partnership with teacher Lanella Sweet

 The virtual classroom experience has certainly enabled students to own life skills like organisation, self-motivation and initiative, self-direction and goal-setting, self-monitoring and reflection, and productivity.
 More than this, though, it has enabled them to make authentic decisions, in partnership with adults, which allows individual learning with a level of autonomy and power to meet the demands and appropriately engage in opportunities of the 21st century.